Workplace Compliance Trends: Pay Equality and Data Privacy

 - Next, Bill should escalate to his in-house legal team to see if there is any legal reason to keep the information.
 Bill should also check company policy about data retention.

 - Finally – after receiving feedback from all partners – Bill should execute on the decision made.

 As we look into next year's legislative sessions, we need to remember the importance of monitoring privacy legislation, as fines can be hefty and states are continuing to enhance existing legislation.

-Join us for this Workplace Spotlight webcast series and get critical insights on the top five pre-employment compliance trends.
+Compliance Trends in the Employee Life Cycle: Launch this webcast to get critical insights on the top five pre-employment compliance trends.
 Register or replay.

 More in this series: